Jaemin-c/valorant-analysis/README.md

               precision    recall  f1-score   support

     Immortal       0.97      1.00      0.98     16594
-     Radiant       0.10      0.00      0.01       521
+     Radiant       0.00      0.00      0.00       521

     accuracy                           0.97     17115
-   macro avg       0.53      0.50      0.50     17115
+   macro avg       0.48      0.50      0.49     17115
 weighted avg       0.94      0.97      0.95     17115

 ```

 ### Model Assessment

-While this logistic regression model is relatively simple, it provides a solid foundation for comparison.
-It captures some performance-based differences between Radiants and Immortals but likely misses complex nonlinear interactions or interactions involving other metrics.
-Therefore, we view this as a **good baseline**, but **not sufficient for high predictive accuracy**.
-It serves as a point of comparison for future improvements in the final model.
+This logistic regression model offers a simple and interpretable baseline.
+While it achieves high overall accuracy (due to the imbalance in class labels), it fails to effectively identify **Radiant** players — yielding zero recall and F1-score for that class.
+This demonstrates the need for more sophisticated feature engineering and class imbalance handling in our final model.
+Despite its limitations, this baseline serves as a useful point of reference for comparison.